-\item {\bf Stellar origin:} Nearly all CRDs are in-situ dominated.
-This definition includes stars formed inside the host from gas that may have been stripped from satellites.
-Ex-situ contributions are typically small (\(\approx 73\%\) of CRDs have ex-situ \(<0.2\); median ex-situ fraction \(\approx 0.06\)).
+\item Stellar origin: Nearly all the CRDs in our sample are in situ dominated.
+The definition we used includes stars formed inside the host from gas that may have been stripped from satellites.
+Ex situ contributions are typically small.
+Approximately 73\% of the CRDs have ex situ fractions \(<0.2\), and the median ex situ fraction is \(\approx 0.06\).

-\item {\bf Star-formation histories and triggers:} CRDs are generally older than their co-rotating counterparts and exhibit bursty SFHs whose peaks frequently coincide with satellite pericenters or interactions.
+\item Star formation histories and triggers: CRDs from the analyzed sample are generally older than their corotating counterparts and exhibit bursty SFHs whose peaks frequently coincide with satellite pericenters or interactions.
 Thus, external perturbations often trigger star formation.
-These episodes may occur in retrograde or prograde orbits, which are subsequently transformed into a CRD through the later accretion of cold gas, giving rise to the present-day disk.
+These episodes may occur in retrograde or prograde orbits, which are subsequently transformed into a CRD through the later accretion of cold gas, which gives rise to the present-day disk.

-\item {\bf Formation channels:} Compact in-situ CRDs arise through multiple pathways: (i) early formation alongside bulge assembly; (ii) interaction-induced in-situ bursts; and (iii) rarer cases linked to smooth misaligned gas accretion.
-Extended in-situ CRDs, although fewer, can usually be traced to interactions and late accretion of misaligned gas that gives rise to a younger dominant corotating stellar disk.
-Ex-situ rich cases typically originate from one dominant (occasionally two) progenitor(s); these mergers often coincide with enhanced in-situ star formation in retrograde orbits.
+\item Formation channels: A variety of formation mechanisms appear in our sample of CRDs.
+Compact in situ CRDs arise through multiple pathways: (i) early formation alongside bulge assembly; (ii) interaction-induced in situ bursts; and (iii) rarer cases linked to smooth misaligned gas accretion.
+Extended in situ CRDs, although fewer, can usually be traced to interactions and late accretion of misaligned gas that gives rise to a younger dominant corotating stellar disk. ex situ rich cases typically originate from one dominant (occasionally two) progenitor(s); these mergers often coincide with enhanced in situ star formation in retrograde orbits.

 \end{itemize}